outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - this applies the ai workflow of 'assigning probabilities for outputs given inputs' to the solution automation problem of 'assigning probabilities to structures for a general output problem-solving intent (like filtering relevant structures) given input structures'
                 - this works bc any general filtering method is a possible solution automation workflow bc 'filter' is a core interaction function between problems/solutions

-      - identify alternate structures than info that can act as an input-output connection structure or another core interaction function applied to problem/solution structures or abstract versions of them like inputs/outputs and solve the problem of applying core interaction functions (generating/connecting/filtering) to alternate structures instead
+      - identify alternate structures than info that can act as an input-output interaction structures (like connection structures) or another core interaction function applied to problem/solution structures (or abstract or proxy versions of them like inputs/outputs) and solve the problem of applying core interaction functions (generating/connecting/filtering) to alternate structures instead & apply alternate structures to apply core interaction functions (like connect) to original problem inputs/outputs

-        - examples of alternatives to info:
+        - examples of alternative structures to info:
           - probability
           - interactive structures
           - uncertainty-resolution structures